JorgeCastilloPrz/Corleone/README.md

 ```

 This example shows how to provide params for the whole `@Job` context execution.
 All the jobs linked to that context will be able to use them.
 This is the right
 way to provide params just before starting the job chain execution.
-The `append()` method **requires a param qualifier** and a param value.
+The `append()` method **requires a param qualifier and a param value**.

 The second way available is being used in the `GetGamesFromService` job code snippet: